 What a great idea.
 We have the maps and a free day, so leaving at 5am we journey three hours east to the unique Pryor Mountains.
 They are very different from what we expect in Montana that boasts of the Rocky Mountains in the west and the Great Plains in the east.
-Rather than the glacier-carved granite of the Rockies, such as the Beartooth range only 40 miles west, here we have an island of sandstone and shale mountains reaching up from the prairie high enough to including spectacular limestone canyons.
+Rather than the glacier-carved granite of the Rockies, the Pryors are an island of sandstone, shale, and limestone reaching up from the prairie high enough to including spectacular limestone canyons.
 The Pryors are not only geologically unique, but culturally, ecologically, and meteorologically as well.
 What an unexpected and beautiful landscape!

-As we reach flat prairies again, just higher in the hills, we stop to consider homesteaders that couldn’t make their dream come true.One 90° turn on the road and we enter the Crow reservation.
+As we head higher in the hills, we enter the Crow reservation.
 The Apsáalooke (Crow) consider the Pryor Mountains sacred lands and ask that we also journey here with reverence and respect.
 On the prairie, though, they make a living as do many people in Montana–farming.

 The seven miles of road we will travel on Crow lands slows our journey with deep ruts that look like tire tracks made in spring mud and hardened by summer sun.
 There are also cattle on and around the road.
 One bull decided to challenge my small SUV to a duel.
 With his snorting and posturing we just sat quietly in the idling vehicle hoping he would not charge.
 After quite a while he turned his back and stepped off the road.
 Driving past him, I was very happy to have no new dents on my little buggy.